 The AquaSense swimming pool controller is on site in many pools and spas around the world.
 It is the residual chlorine swimming pool controller of choice for many because of its superior chlorine measurement.
 Spas offer a more difficult chlorine control problem because of the higher temperatures and the low volume of water.
 The AquaSense pool and spa controller offers far superior control in spas.

+With the latest pool and spa controllers from Pi you can often achieve a 3 month pay back, both reducing your costs and improving the bathing experience of your pool users.
 For many years cheap sensors and controllers have prevailed in the pool industry leading to poor quality bathing water and a poor quality bathing experience.

 Often operators don’t know how poor their controllers are, thinking that the poor performance is normal.
 Pi use the same sensors for controlling chlorine in swimming pools as we use for controlling chlorine in drinking water.
 Based on their superior sensors and controllers, Pi can: